hoangsvit/eplus.dev/cluiid3wa000c08l7dicg8qgk.md

 To best see how Cloud Monitoring and Cloud Logging reflect VM instance changes, make changes to your instance in one browser window and then see what happens in the Cloud Monitoring, and then Cloud Logging windows.

 1. Open the Compute Engine window in a new browser window.
-Select **Navigation menu** &gt; **Compute Engine**, right-click **VM instances** &gt; **Open link in new window**.
+Select **Navigation menu** > **Compute Engine**, right-click **VM instances** > **Open link in new window**.

 2. Move the Logs Viewer browser window next to the Compute Engine window.
 This makes it easier to view how changes to the VM are reflected in the logs

 3. In the Compute Engine window, select the `lamp-1-vm` instance, click the three vertical dots at the right of the screen and then click **Stop**, and then confirm to stop the instance.

     It takes a few minutes for the instance to stop.

 4. Watch in the Logs View tab for when the VM is stopped.

 5. In the VM instance details window, click the three vertical dots at the right of the screen and then click **Start/resume**, and then confirm.
 It will take a few minutes for the instance to re-start.
 Watch the log messages to monitor the start up.

 ## Task 7.
 Check the uptime check results and triggered alerts

-1. In the Cloud Logging window, select **Navigation menu** &gt; **Monitoring** &gt; **Uptime checks**.
+1. In the Cloud Logging window, select **Navigation menu** > **Monitoring** > **Uptime checks**.
 This view provides a list of all active uptime checks, and the status of each in different locations.

     You will see Lamp Uptime Check listed.
 Since you have just restarted your instance, the regions are in a failed status.
 It may take up to 5 minutes for the regions to become active.
 Reload your browser window as necessary until the regions are active.

 2. Click the name of the uptime check, `Lamp Uptime Check`.

     Since you have just restarted your instance, it may take some minutes for the regions to become active.
 Reload your browser window as necessary.

 ### Check if alerts have been triggered

 1. In the left menu, click **Alerting**.

 2. You see incidents and events listed in the Alerting window.

 3. Check your email account.
 You should see Cloud Monitoring Alerts.

 **Note:** Remove the email notification from your alerting policy.
 The resources for the lab may be active for a while after you finish, and this may result in a few more email notifications getting sent out.

----
+* * *

 ## Solution of Lab